sbarex/MediaInfo/README.md

 The javascript environment will be reset every time a new contextual menu generation in reguired.
 So you cannot share data between menu generate for different files.

-Exceptions thrown during code execution are indicated by an exclamation icon.
+Exceptions thrown during code execution are indicated by an exclamation icon inside the application.

 I recommend enclosing the code inside an anonymous function: